comparebasic/caneka/README.md

 them which controls how they are built.
 Either as one include file such as (in the case of [base/inc.c](/src/base/inc.c) or with a more eleborate "build.c" file.
-Every module after the "base" is built using the "build.c" file, which is used by "cnkbuild" builder.
+Every module after the "base" is built using the "build.c" file, which is used by "buildeka" builder.

 Further customization can be found in the dependencies.txt files for each module.